 Collaborative or exchange agreements have been formed in every corner of the world.
 They include:

-• Europe: ESADE (the third-highest ranked business school in Europe), Institut Químic de Sarrià in Barcelona, Spain, and the University of Warsaw in Poland;
+• Europe: ESADE (the third-highest-ranked business school in Europe); IQS in Barcelona, Spain; and the University of Warsaw and Stirling University in Poland;

-• Asia: Loyola College of Chennai, India (the second-ranked undergraduate and ninth-ranked MBA program in Asia) and Fu Jen Catholic University of Taipei; and
+• Asia: Fu Jen Catholic University of Taipei; Loyola College of Chennai, India (the second-ranked undergraduate and ninth-ranked MBA program in Asia); Sogang University in South Korea; and St. Aloysius College in India; and